Everything you can do

 Activity Stream

-While the AI works, the Activity Stream shows live progress as a timeline:
+While the AI works, the Activity Stream shows live progress as a compact timeline.
+Activity rows are expandable so the page stays readable during long runs:

 Report structure